xichen-fy/Fira/README.md

 Our experiment scripts are validated on Python 3.9 with PyTorch 2.2.2.

 ## Pre-Training LLaMA on C4 dataset
-`torchrun_main.py` is the main script for pre-training LLaMA models on C4 dataset.
-Benchmark scripts can be found in `scripts/pre_training_c4` folder.
-For example, to pre-train a 60m model on C4, run the following script:
+The `torchrun_main.py` script is used for pre-training LLaMA models on the C4 dataset.
+Benchmark scripts are located in the `scripts/pre_training_c4` directory.
+For instance, to pre-train a 60M model on C4, execute the following command:

 ```bash
 # LLaMA-60M, Fira-Adam, 1 4090, 1 Node